CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/datasource-streaming/README.md

 ## Prerequisites:

 **NOTE:** Streaming is only supported for S3 File Stream and GCS File Stream Connection types.
-See, [Connection Types](https://cognitivescale.github.io/cortex-fabric/docs/reference-guides/connection-types).
+(See [Connection Types](https://cognitivescale.github.io/cortex-fabric/docs/reference-guides/connection-types).)
-This example will assume an S3 File Stream is being used, but you can update Connection definition and secrets accordingly.
+This example will assume an S3 File Stream is being used, but you can update Connection definition and Secrets accordingly.

-* Upload data to S3 that can be used for the connection.
+* Upload data to S3 that can be used for the Connection.
 You can optionally use the [member dataset](../main-app/src/main/resources/data/members_100_v14.csv) used in local examples.
 * Update the `member-base-s3-stream` [S3 File Stream](https://cognitivescale.github.io/cortex-fabric/docs/reference-guides/connection-types#s3-file-stream-connections)
   Connection parameters with your data.
-Specifically, `uri`, `streamReadDir`, `s3Endpoint`, `publicKey`, and `secretKey` (this should be a [secret](https://cognitivescale.github.io/cortex-fabric/docs/administration/secrets),
+Specifically: `uri`, `streamReadDir`, `s3Endpoint`, `publicKey`, and `secretKey` (this should be a [secret](https://cognitivescale.github.io/cortex-fabric/docs/administration/secrets).
 * Update the [CustomSecretsClient](../local-clients/README.md#secrets) to load the Secret.
-For example, supposing the Connection's `secretKey` is `#SECURE.streaming-secret` and the key will be loaded from the `STREAMING_SECRET_KEY`:
+For example, supposing the Connection's `secretKey` is `#SECURE.streaming-secret` and the key is loaded from the `STREAMING_SECRET_KEY`:
 ```java
 public class CustomSecretsClient extends LocalSecretClient {
     private static final String STREAMING_SECRET_ENV = "STREAMING_SECRET_KEY";